iOS Emulation, gamepads, Cydia, Xcode, builds.io - A Tutorial for iOS emus

-If you chose to go the jailbreak route or non-jailbreak route, there’s a few recommended utilities to make your life easier iFile (a iOS file management system, available through Cydia) and iMazing (a Windows/Mac utility for device management) or iExplorer.
+If you chose to go the jailbreak route or non-jailbreak route, there are a few recommended utilities to make your life easier iFile (a iOS file management system, available through Cydia) and iMazing (a Windows/Mac utility for device management) or iExplorer.

 iFile is routinely one of the most recommended iOS jailbreak utilities.
-I’m quite a fan and have written a few articles related to it. iDownloadblog wrote the post as few years back “Why Every Jailbreak Power User Needs iFile”.
-Specifically pertaining to iOS, iFile allows iOS users to copy, move, open, delete files, create directories and the usual file management tasks. iFile will be routinely mentioned.
+I’m quite a fan and have written a few articles related to it. iDownloadblog wrote the post a few years back “Why Every Jailbreak Power User Needs iFile.”
+Specifically, pertaining to iOS, iFile allows iOS users to copy, move, open, delete files, create directories and the usual file management tasks. iFile will be routinely mentioned.

-iMazing is a wonderful OS X and Windows utility that allows device management outside outside of iTunes, including full file system access for jailbroken devices.
+iMazing is a wonderful OS X and Windows utility that allows device management outside of iTunes, including full file system access for jailbroken devices.
 Non-jailbroken users still can use limited file management, still useful for rom management.
-I picked this up as part of a bundle through macupdate.com but it can be purchased for $35.
-Spendy but its the best overall iOS management utility I’ve used.
+I picked this up as part of a bundle through macupdate.com, but it can be purchased for $35.
+Spendy but it's the best overall iOS management utility I’ve used.

-Each of these applications are worth buying, but you only need one. iMazing is more bang for your buck but iExplorer is better strictly for transferring ROMs.
+Each of these applications is worth buying, but you only need one. iMazing is more bang for your buck, but iExplorer is better strictly for transferring ROMs.
 I personally while writing this article switched using iExplorer strictly for rom transfer.

 A rundown of the Emulators